smilies-polito/Spiker/README.md

 * __Python__
 	* Models: python models of the Spiking Neural Network.
 		* Brian2: models developed using [Brian 2 simulator](https://brian2.readthedocs.io/en/stable/)
+			* PeterDiehl: brian2 translation of the original work from Peter Diel et al. (see related documents).
+			* Simplified: simplified LIF neuron model with respect to the conductance-based model used by Peter Diehl et al.
 	* Simulations: scripts to atomate simulations.

 * __Vhdl__